andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/debugging/reasons-your-ios-app-is-crashing.md

 Some developers will use `assert` in a function to test that a condition is met before their function proceeds.

-Guard statements mixed with a `fatalError` in the Else block could also be a failure protection strategy.
+Guard statements mixed with a `fatalError` in the `else` block could also be a failure protection strategy.

 In both cases your app would crash when the assert or guard conditions are not met.